 These are the copies that authors/publicists send to media for review.
 A Galley will include the cover and the book’s text with the caveat that reviewers check with the publisher before printing a quote, but won’t include any special effects on the cover like foil or embossing (raised print).
-An Advance Reader’s Copy costs more to produce and tends to include snazzier extras.
-In Lulu terms, this is called a proof copy.
+An Advance Reader’s Copy costs more to produce and includes snazzier extras.
+In Lulu terms, we call this a proof copy.

-Out of stock.
-This can apply to either a retailer or the publisher — meaning books are flying off the shelves too fast for the printing press to keep up!
+Out of stock can apply to either a retailer or the publisher—meaning books are flying off the shelves too fast for the printing press to keep up!
 In Lulu land, the only time this would happen would be if the author took his or her book out of distribution but a retail partner, such as Amazon, hasn’t taken the listing down from their site yet.

-In addition to hardcover and paperback bindings, there’s also what’s known as a “mass market” edition, which is always paperback and of a smaller trim than the dimensions of a “trade paperback.”
+Besides hardcover and paperback bindings, there’s also what’s known as a “mass market” edition.
+Mass market books are always paperback and of a smaller trim size than a “trade paperback.”
 However, Mass M

 If there are other terms you’d like to know more about add them to the comments section below and stay tuned for a follow-up post.

 Jessica Schein writes for the Lulu Blog – Archived